Conventional loan rates and requirements for 2020

-Nationwide conventional loan limits stand at $510,400 and go higher in many locations.
+Nationwide conventional loan limits start at $510,400 and go higher in many locations.

-For instance, Fannie Mae and Freddie Mac allow a loan amount up to $510,400 in Los Angeles County, California.
+For instance, Fannie Mae and Freddie Mac allow a loan amount up to $765,600 in certain high-priced ZIP codes.

 Home buyers who need a loan amount above the standard limit should check for the specific limit for their area.

-The potential buyer’s debt-to-income ratio also plays a factor since it, too, can reveal good or poor financial prudence.
+The buyer’s debt-to-income ratio (DTI) also plays a factor in conventional loan qualifying.

-Many lenders want this ratio to be less or equal to 36 percent of the borrower’s income, says Sam Mischner, senior vice president, sales and client management for Lending Tree in Charlotte, N.C.
+Many lenders want this ratio to be less or equal to 36% of the borrower’s income.

-Closing costs will involve fees such as a lender’s origination fee plus vendor fees like the appraisal, title insurance, and credit reporting fees, says Titsworth.
+Closing costs will include fees such as a lender’s origination fee plus vendor fees like the appraisal, title insurance, and credit reporting fees, says Titsworth.

 Sometimes, a lender or seller will pay all or some of these expenses depending on the strength of the market and desire to close the transaction.

-When buying a rental or investment property, the seller can contribute only two percent with any down payment amount.
+With a rental or investment property, the seller can contribute only 2% of the purchase price toward closing costs.

 Conventional loan vs government loans